-AT Girls basketball will look to make history tomorrow by defeating Willowbrook and putting themselves in a position to share the conference title for the first time in history.
+AT Girls basketball will look to make history tomorrow by defeating crosstown rival Willowbrook and putting themselves in position to share the conference title for the first time in history.

 The girls lost to the Willowbrook Warriors earlier in the season 59-41 on Dec.
 6 after struggling early before finding themselves on the same pace as the Warriors.
-Many of AT’s five starters have yet to beat Willowbrook, who is ranked among the top 50 teams in the state, in their high school career.
+Many of AT’s five starters have yet to beat Willowbrook, who has consistently ranked among the top 50 teams in the state, during their high school career.

 “My goal personally coming in as a freshman on varsity was to beat Willowbrook at least once in my four years.
 This is our chance to do it.
 I mean, if we do it, or when we do it, I will literally burst into tears right then and there,” she said.